Charles Officer: Directing

-In 2009 Officer directed two short films for the cross-platform project City Sonic.
+In 2009, Officer directed two short films for the cross-platform project City Sonic.
 Officer, along with six other directors, shot 20 short films about Toronto musicians and the places where their musical lives were transformed.
 Officer directed films starring D-Sisive and Divine Brown.

 Premiering at the Vancouver International Film Festival on October 8, 2010, Mighty Jerome explores the rise, fall and redemption of Harry Jerome, Canada's most record-setting track and field star.
 Archival footage, interviews and recreations are used to tell the story of what Jerome's university coach, Bill Bowerman, called "The greatest comeback in track and field history."
 Mighty Jerome is produced by the NFB's Selwyn Jacob.

 In June 2015, Officer completed principal photography in Toronto on a National Film Board of Canada documentary entitled Unarmed Verses, produced by Lea Marin, which explores youth and race-related issues in the city of Toronto in the aftermath of the killing of Trayvon Martin in the United States through the experiences of Francine, a 12-year-old girl living with her father and grandmother in a northeast Toronto neighbourhood facing demolition and reconstruction.
 The film was named Best Canadian Feature at the 2017 Hot Docs Canadian International Documentary Festival.
 In October 2017, it was named Best Canadian Documentary at the Vancouver International Film Festival.

 The Skin We're In, Officer's documentary about Canadian journalist Desmond Cole, premiered on CBC Television in March 2017.

 In 2018, Officer released the documentary film Invisible Essence: The Little Prince.
 His next narrative feature film, Akilla's Escape, followed in 2020.
 Officer and cowriter Wendy Motion Brathwaite won the Canadian Screen Award for Best Original Screenplay at the 9th Canadian Screen Awards in 2021.

-In 2022 he won the Canadian Screen Award for Best Direction in a Web Program or Series at the 10th Canadian Screen Awards for "The Death News", an episode of the anthology series 21 Black Futures.
+In 2022, he won the Canadian Screen Award for Best Direction in a Web Program or Series at the 10th Canadian Screen Awards for "The Death News", an episode of the anthology series 21 Black Futures.
+The same year, Officer directed the CBC/BET television series The Porter The show won 12 Canadian Screen Awards (CSA).
+The show is based on true historical events and presents stories of Black Canadian railway porters following the first World War.